elvirakinzina/GSH/README.md

 - 50kb away from known genes
 - 300kb away from known oncogenes
 - 300kb away from microRNAs
-- Outside lncRNAs, tRNAs, centromeres, telomeres, genomic gaps
+- 150kb away from lncRNAs, tRNAs, centromeres, telomeres, genomic gaps
+- 20kb away from enhancers

 ## Features
-Identified GSH sites allow for stable and safe expression of genes of interest.
-The universality of the GSH selection criteria allow for the use of these sites in any cell type.
+Produced genomic coordinates serve as comutationally predicted GSH sites for primary human T cells due to T cell specificity of the miRNA-seq data from ENCODE.
+These new sites were then shown to locate at a distance larger than 300kb from any miRNA stored in MirGeneDB.

 ## Prerequisites
 - wig2bed and gtf2bed from BEDOPS https://bedops.readthedocs.io/en/latest/content/installation.html#installation